 1. Update Your Firmware and Reset Your Devices

-There’s a small chance that this issue is related to some kind of glitch in the firmware that runs your Ring camera or doorbell.
+There’s a small chance that this same issue is related to some kind of glitch in the firmware that runs your Ring camera or doorbell.
 The fastest fixes will always be to update your firmware, or reset your device.

 While you can’t manually trigger a firmware update per se, you should firstly check to see if there are any pending updates by:

-- Opening the Ring app.
+- Opening the Ring app on mobile device.

 - Tap the menu icon.